weltoph/web-logic/README.md

 ## Syntaxtree
-Given a propositional formula this applet displays the corresponding syntaxtree.
+Given a propositional formula this applet displays the corresponding syntax tree.

 ## FO-graph
-Via a simple interface a simple graph with three color classes can be constructed.
+Via a graphical interface a simple graph with three color classes can be constructed.
 The resulting graph structure can be used to evaluate FO-formulae.

 # Contributing
-With contributing you license your contributions under the MIT license.
+With contributing you agree to put your contributions under the MIT license.